hep-lbdl/dimuonAD/README.md

 This notebook contains code for loading in the files produced in the `plot_data` folder.
 From these, the data can be read out and plotted as desired by the user.

 The plots in this notebook are rendered using [rikabplotlib](https://github.com/rikab/rikabplotlib).
 We note that this is completely optional, and similar plots can be rendered using by switching the import to `# from helpers.plotting import newplot, hist_with_outline, hist_with_errors, function_with_band, stamp` if desired.

+___

+Bugs, Fixes, Ideas, or Questions?
+Contact us at rmastand@berkeley.edu and rikab@mit.edu!